FREQUENTLY ASKED QUESTIONS

 - 6. Do I have to re-apply every year?

-- In order to receive financial aid, you must file a FAFSA each year and it can be done after January 1st.
+- In order to receive financial aid, you must file a FAFSA each year and it can be done as early as October 1st.

 - 7. How can I view my financial aid award and document requirements?